ash/raku-course/essentials/conditional-checks/exercises/fizz-buzz/solution/index.md

 {% include menu.html %}

-This task is a classical interview task that helps to check if you think of the cases when both conditions are True.
-In this case, if the number if divisible by both 3 and 5, the program should print `FizzBuzz`.
+This task is a classical interview task that helps to check if you think of the cases when both conditions are `True`.
+If the number is divisible by both 3 and 5, the program should print `FizzBuzz`.

 ## Code